Chart Color Schemes

 The area's income profile falls below national averages based on AreaSearch analysis

-Glass House Mountains' median income among taxpayers was $49,801 and average income stood at $60,446 in the financial year 2022.
-This is lower than national figures of $50,780 (median) and $64,844 (average).
-By March 2025, estimates based on Wage Price Index growth suggest median income will be approximately $55,633 and average income $67,524.
-According to Census 2021 data, household, family, and personal incomes in Glass House Mountains rank modestly, between the 36th and 46th percentiles.
-Income distribution shows that 34.8% of residents (2,546 people) fall into the $1,500 - $2,999 bracket, similar to the surrounding region where 31.7% occupy this bracket.
-Housing affordability pressures are severe, with only 84.8% of income remaining after housing costs, ranking at the 48th percentile.
-The area's SEIFA income ranking places it in the fifth decile.
+Glass House Mountains' median income among taxpayers was $49,801 in financial year 2022.
+The average income stood at $60,446 during the same period.
+This compares to figures for Rest of Qld which were $50,780 and $64,844 respectively.
+Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates suggest approximately $56,768 (median) and $68,902 (average) as of September 2025.
+According to Census 2021 income data, household, family, and personal incomes in Glass House Mountains rank modestly between the 36th and 46th percentiles.
+The distribution shows that the $1,500 - $2,999 bracket dominates with 34.8% of residents (2,549 people), mirroring the surrounding region where 31.7% occupy this bracket.
+Housing affordability pressures are severe in Glass House Mountains, with only 84.8% of income remaining, ranking at the 48th percentile.
+The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income